kaosfere/nftools/README.md

 * `nftools career --source c:\path\to\your\old\common.db` to import your 1.3.4 career to 1.4
 * `nftools navdata` to import Little Navmap airport information into NeoFly
 * `nftools nograss` to remove airports without a paved runway from the database.
+* `nftools aircraft` to replace your aircraft data with a fuller set

 Have fun!